section-engineering-education/engineering-education/articles/face-detection-matlab/index.md

   - url: /engineering-education/face-detection-matlab/hero.jpg
     alt: Face detection example image
 ---
 Face detection is the ability to distinguish faces from non-face objects in an image or a video.
 Viola-Jones algorithm is an object recognition framework that allows the detection of human faces.
-Despite being an outdated framework, the Viola-Jones algorithm is quite powerful, robust, and faster.
-Therefore, it is found exceptionally notable in real-time face detection.
+Viola-Jones algorithm is robust, powerful, and faster despite being outdated.
 In this article, we will look at how to use the Viola-Jones algorithm to detect faces in real-time.
 <!--more-->
 ### Prerequisites
 1. Have [Matlab](https://www.mathworks.com/downloads/) installed on your computer.